-The loan servicer reviews your application.
+- The loan servicer reviews your application.
 Applications that are approved get sent to the Department of Education for final approval.
 If the Department of Education approves the application, you get a notice stating that your loan is discharged.

 - This reinstatement period does not apply to veterans applying through the separate veteran’s process.

 - If your loan discharge is based on SSA’s documentation or a physician’s certificate, your loan is discharged at the end of the 3-year monitoring period.
 But you may not have to pay taxes.
 It is a good idea to consult a tax professional for more information.

 The amounts discharged due to disability are not taxable income on your federal taxes if they were discharged on January 1, 2018 or later (up until December 31, 2025).

-Your loan servicer lets you know about the denial by U.S. Mail.
+- Your loan servicer lets you know about the denial by U.S. Mail.

-Your loan servicer starts collection activity on your student loan account.
+- Your loan servicer starts collection activity on your student loan account.

-The letter you get says why you were denied.
+- The letter you get says why you were denied.
 It also has information on how you can ask for instructions on what to do if you have questions about the decision or if you think there is other information that the DE should consider.

-If your application is denied you may appeal the denial in federal court.
+- If your application is denied you may appeal the denial in federal court.
 You should talk to a lawyer to learn how to do this.